-To obtain the final product, each cocoon is brushed on the surface in order to find the outside end of the filament.
+To obtain the final product, each cocoon is brushed on the surface to find the outside end of the filament.
 A continuous filament part of the cocoons can measure up to one and a half kilometers.
-Keeping in mind that during this process only the inner part of the cocoon is used to create Silk.
-Leading to this result: about 2.500 silkworms are required to produce about 500 grams of fine Silk.
+We should bear in mind that during this process only the inner part of the cocoon is used to create silk.
+Leading to this result: about 2.500 silkworms are required to produce about 500 grams of fine silk.

 4. What makes Mulberry Silk rather expensive?

 The complexity of the production process doesn’t stop Mulberry Silk from being popular.
 But why is that?
-The answer is quite simple: Mulberry Silk threads are smoother, stronger and finer than any other variety of Silk in the world.
+The answer is quite simple: Mulberry Silk threads are smoother, stronger and finer than any other variety of silk in the world.
 Fun fact: with the same diameter Mulberry Silk is stronger than steel.
-Even though it is truly strong, Mulberry Silk is lower in density as cotton and wool.
+Even though it is truly strong, Mulberry Silk is lower in density than cotton and wool.
 Giving it the ability to retain as much as a third of its weight in moisture without feeling damp.
 Therefore, this material doesn’t need any ‘airing out’ and will remain odorless.
-The Bombyx Mori/Indica caterpillar also produces a uniformly coloured cocoon containing the longest Silk threads available.
-A crucial trait when it comes to spinning them together, to create the finest type of Silk.
+The Bombyx Mori/Indica caterpillar also produces a uniformly coloured cocoon containing the longest silk threads available.
+A crucial trait when it comes to spinning them together to create the finest type of silk.
 Making Mulberry Silk durable and high in quality.

 5. Benefits of Mulberry Silk

-Each of these properties is the result of the need of silkworms to protect itself in the cocoon.
-To allow its metamorphosis the caterpillar builds a fire, mite and weather resistant house.
+Each of these properties is the result of the need for silkworms to protect itself in the cocoon.
+To allow its metamorphosis the caterpillar builds a fire, mite and weather-resistant house.
 These properties are what make Mulberry Silk so luxurious.
 They make a feelable difference on our skin, hair and overall well-being.
 Being highly durable, Mulberry Silk can be compared to a luxurious cocoon made by the finest silkworms.